-Further information:
+Further exploration:

-- Magenta doesn't exist Here's why (wonderful demonstration video with Steve Mould) - Example of physiological color afterimage, from BBC Four's The Spectrum of Science [video] and physicist Helen Czerski: False color / B&W
+- You can play with hex true colors by adjusting sliders in my 24-bit color demo - There's a color quiz called What the Hex? - Video: Magenta doesn't exist Here's why3 with Steve Mould, [5m14s] - Example of physiological color afterimage, from BBC Four's The Spectrum of Science [video] and physicist Helen Czerski: - False color - Grayscale

-Image formats
+4. Image formats